 As a result of regulations enacted by the Pipeline and Hazardous Materials Safety Administration (PHMSA) of the U.S. Department of Transportation, Delmarva Power has been installing EFV's on the gas service lines of certain single family residences – either when a new service line is installed or when an existing service line is replaced.
 With certain exceptions, customers whose natural gas load does not exceed a certain size have the right to request an EFV installation on their existing natural gas service line.

 Delmarva Power will install an EFV on eligible existing natural gas service lines, upon request.
-However, the cost responsibility for the installation is still being decided by the Delaware Public Service Commission.
+The customer requesting the EFV installation will be responsible for the actual cost of the work.
 Please revisit this web site for further updates.

 For more information about EFVs, or to see if you qualify to have an EFV installed, contact our Gas Delivery New Business team at 302-429-3118.